HackAveiro/web2badge-server/README.md

 Using Vagrant
 -------------

-The simplest way to configure a server is to use Vagrant (http://vagrantup.com).
+The simplest way to configure a server is to use [Vagrant](http://vagrantup.com).
 Vagrant is a development environment manager that with a single command ("vagrant up") will start your favourite virtual machine provider (e.g. Virtualbox), download Ubuntu and configure everything this project requires

 Manual Install